 “Full-service restaurants can equip front-of-house workers with handheld terminals loaded with cloud-based software, allowing them to send orders to the kitchen on the fly, eliminating paper tickets by transmitting orders directly to digital in-kitchen displays.
 This can improve order accuracy, as kitchen workers are spared from having to decipher waitstaffs’ handwriting and keep track of tickets.”

-The right system should focus on accelerating processes from ordering through payment processing.
+The right system should focus on accelerating processes from online ordering through payment processing.
 It should be a turnkey approach to handling all restaurant needs.